Amanda E. Tanner PhD, MPH

 - ICE: Increasing HIV Care Engagement.
 This qualitative study examines factors influencing care practices for individuals living with HIV in the Charlotte, NC metropolitan area.
 The study also explores the affect of an HIV diagnosis on contraceptive and fertility intentions and how fertility desires may increase adherence to medical care and treatment.

 I have taught across all of our academic programs.
-In the undergraduate program, I have taught Introduction to Public Health and Community Observation and Assessment.
-The courses I have taught in the MPH program include Community Health Analysis and Community Health Interventions.
-I have also taught Qualitative Research Methods and Community-based Health Education Research in the doctoral program.
+In the undergraduate program, I have taught Program Planning and Evaluation and Adolescent Health.
+The courses I have taught in the MPH program include Community Health Interventions and Adolescent Health.
+I have also taught Teaching in Community Health Education in the doctoral program.